0x4f53/ThinkPad-E14-fingerprint/README.md

 Synaptics is a trademark of [Synaptics Incorporated](https://www.synaptics.com/).

 ## License
-This project is licensed under the GNU GPL v2.0.
+This project is licensed under the GNU Lesser GPL v2.1.
 [Click here](LICENSE) for license.